View allAll Photos Tagged Language

 (Photo by Amber K. Whittington)

-PRESIDIO OF MONTEREY, Calif. -- For the fifth consecutive year, service members from the Defense Language Institute Foreign Language Center and Coast Guard Station Monterey represented the military during the final three day of the AT&T Pebble Beach National Pro-Am Feb.
-13-15 by tending a special pin adorned with the United States Flag at Pebble Beach Golf Links hole-15.
-The 15th hole was also the location of the Support Our Troops tent, sponsored by Group O, which provided free food, drink and other amenities to service members who had special tickets donated by the Monterey Peninsula Foundation.
+PRESIDIO OF MONTEREY, Calif. - For the third consecutive year, service members from the Defense Language Institute Foreign Language Center and Coast Guard Station Monterey represented the military at the AT&T Pebble Beach National Pro-Am by tending a special pin adorned with the United States Flag at Pebble Beach's 15th hole.
+The 15th hole was also the location of the Support Our Troops tent that provided free food, drink and other amenities to service members in attendance during the final three days of the tournament.

 Official Presidio of Monterey Web site